Things to do in Tahoe, NV

 Be Sure to Sample: The bagels and coffee at Rude Brothers Bagels in South Lake Tahoe.

-Hot Tips: Some bars like the Fat Cat in Tahoe City have karaoke nights.
+Take It or Leave It: Some bars like the Fat Cat in Tahoe City have karaoke or trivia nights.

 Avoid: The typical gift shops in Stateline selling t-shirts and hats.